-Scholarships are vitally important to pay for college, but it can be a little intimidating to get started.
+When it comes to paying for college, students quickly learn how vital scholarships are.
+However, starting the search can seem a little intimidating.
 With thousands upon thousands of scholarship opportunities out there, where do you even start?
-Here are a few ways to help focus your search.
+Here are a few ways to help narrow down your search.

 Local > State > National

-There are multiple “levels” where scholarships can be found.
-It could help you to start local and expand outwards from there.
+You can find scholarships in multiple “levels”.
+It could help you to narrow down and start local before expanding outwards from there.
 Your high school counselor will know about local and state scholarships.
 Local opportunities may advertise at libraries.
 Once you’ve exhausted local, go state, then national.
-This natural progression can keep from overwhelming you with opportunities elsewhere.
+This natural progression can keep you from overwhelming you with opportunities elsewhere.

 Look with Your Major

-There are many scholarships designed around students studying a certain major, or within a certain field.
+So many scholarships revolve around a certain major, or within a certain field.
 If you know what you want to major in, use it to find some scholarships.
 Free scholarship aggregate websites will often list hundreds of opportunities by their related major.